aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 In this task, you will create a virtual machine by using an ARM template.
 This virtual machine will be used in the last exercise for this lab.

+1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with Azure credentials.

+   - Username: <inject key="Username" enableCopy="false" />
+   - Password: <inject key="Password" enableCopy="false" />

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **custom template** and select **Deploy a custom template** under the list of **Services**.

     ![image](../images/az-500-lab1b-1.png)